Skip to product information

 • Condition: Good condition

-• Accessories: Original tomobako with hanko seal and calligraphy; original silk fukusa cloth
+• Accessories: Original tomobako with hanko, calligraphy.

-Tomobako and Authenticity
+Tomobako and authenticity

-Signature and Maker
+Signature and maker

 View full details